Understanding how GradeGuide calculates your grades.

 Each assessment has your achieved grade and a percentage worth.
 Assessments without a grade are not included in the calculation.

-Setting targets
+Setting and achieving your targets

 Global targets